 Note: This does not include contribution fees paid or payable against the initial contribution into the product.

+excluded transactional and operational costs has the meaning given by clause 103(2).

 exit fee:

-(a) for a superannuation product—has the meaning given by subsection 29V(6) of the SIS Act; and
+(a) for a superannuation product—has the meaning given by clause 209A; and

 (b) for a collective investment product—means an amount paid or payable on the disposal of all interests held in the product.